plain-solutions-gmbh/kirby-components/README.md

 ## First step

-1. Create a folder `site/components`
+1. Create a components folderfolder `site/components`
-2. Make subfolders for your components, e.g. `my_component`
+2. Make a subfolder for your component, e.g. `components/my_component`
-3. Create at least one blueprint with the same name as the folder. e.g. `my_component.yml`
+3. Create at least one blueprint with the same name as the folder. e.g. `my_component/my_component.yml`
-4. Create at least one snippet. e.g. `my_component.php`
+4. Create at least one snippet. e.g. `my_component//my_component.php`

 > You can create more snippets and blueprints in your components folder. (called sub components)
 > To access them later, declaring the location `my_component/my_subcomponent`

 > You can set label, title and icons in your blueprint.
-> Even tabs and columns if you like.
+> Even tabs and columns, if you like.

 ## Using in your template